NBKRedSpy/QM-BepInExCompatibility/README.md

 # Alternatives To This Mod

+## Manifest Change For Every Mod
+For every mod, add all dlls in the directory to the "Assemblies" entry in the modmanifest.json.

 ## Custom dll Load
-Implement this same functionality by having the mod dll call the Assembly.LoadFrom for each dll in their mod folder.
-Any mod that does not do this and has references will fail to load.
+Implement this mod's functionality by using Assembly.LoadFrom on all the dlls in the directory.
+However, every mod author would have to do this.

 ## Change Doorstop Config